mikkovor/solitaire/README.md

 * Sometimes clicking the deck there's a delay of some milliseconds, don't know why.
 * Add scores, though i only ever used the time personally
 * Adding some sort of backend and db to track high scores would be sweet but protecting it from cheating seems like a hard thing to do.
 Would be an interesting thing to try.
-* Using some of sort of typed action creator instead of manually typing every one of them would be ideal
+* Using some of sort of typed action creator instead of manually creating every one of them would be ideal
 * Create some tests

 #### Assets used